damonitor/damo/README.md

 deprecated.
 Some features will have longer support more than others.

-In short, features that documented on [USAGE.md](USAGE.md) and not explicitly marked as experimental, the feature will be better supported, and provides at least three months of deprecation grace period.
+In short, features that documented on [USAGE.md](USAGE.md) and not explicitly marked as experimental will be better supported, and provides at least three months of deprecation grace period.
 Within the grace period, users can ask extension of the support.

 Detailed features deprecation process is documented at [FEATURES_DEPRECATION_PROCESS.md](FEATURES_DEPRECATION_PROCESS.md).
 Schedules